Having a self-managed superannuation fund (SMSF) gives you control and flexibility over how you make investments and prepare for retirement.

 - Operating expenses, such as management and administration fees, audit fees and ASIC annual fees.

-- Investment-related expenses, such as interest, investment advisory fees, costs of servicing and managing investments, property fees and brokerage fees.
+- Investment-related expenses, such as interest, investment advice fees, costs of servicing and managing investments, property fees and brokerage fees.

 - Tax-related expenses, such as preparing the SMSF annual return.